 Tina Rath is an American artist living and working in the San Francisco Bay Area.
 Tina’s practice moves fluidly between studio jewelry, drawing and printmaking.
-Sometimes durational, often physically strenuous and always executed with a high attention to detail and a deep interest in process, she explores ideas in distinct bodies of work and projects.
+Sometimes durational, often mentally strenuous and always executed with a high attention to detail and a deep interest in process, she explores ideas in distinct bodies of work and projects.

 Her work is included in the permanent collections of the Museum of Art and Design in New York, NY, the Mint Museum in Charlotte, NC and at the Museum of Fine Arts, Boston, MA.
 Tina’s work has been exhibited internationally including at the Stedlijk Museum, Amsterdam and in Munich, Germany.
 Nationally she has exhibited at the Portland Museum of Art, in Portland, ME and at the Mint Museum in Charlotte, North Carolina along with multiple galleries.
 Her work can also be found in numerous magazines and books and in many private collections.
 She is represented by Sienna Gallery in Lenox, MA and by Galerie Noel Guymarc’h in Montreal, Canada.

 Preferring natural materials that have stood the test of time and will remain long after she has passed, Tina taps into the inherent beauty and “life force” or vitality that exists in exotic hardwoods, leathers, metal and gemstones to name a few.
-Obsessed with time, her approach often results in repetitive movements or marks that result in forms that build up and come to resolution over time and are labor intensive.
-Sometimes this results in accumulations often in service to Tina as a way to focus and concentrate her mind allowing for a momentary sense of timelessness or deep stillness.
+Obsessed with time, her approach often includes repetitive movements or marks that result in forms that build up and come to resolution over time and are labor intensive.
+Sometimes this results in accumulations in service to Tina as a way to focus and concentrate her mind allowing for a momentary sense of timelessness or deep stillness.